Home Institution: Loyola University Chicago

 REU Mentor: Marc Hillmyer

-Polymer Transamidation Via Tert-Butoxycarbonyl Induced Destabilization of Amidic Resonance
+Transamidation of Activated Polyacrylamide Via Destabilization of Amidic Resonance

 Transamidation is of major interest in organic synthesis.
 However, this reaction is difficult to perform under mild conditions due to the high stability of the amide bond through amidic resonance.
-We seek to assess the effect of using tert-butoxycarbonyl (BOC) groups to weaken the amidic bond stability and thus increase its reactivity in transamidation reactions.
+We seek to assess the effect of using tert-butyloxycarbonyl (BOC) groups to weaken the amidic bond stability and thus increase its reactivity in transamidation reactions.
 This strategy is known in small molecule chemistry, but has yet to be applied to polymer chemistry.
-First, we will synthesize a highly activated monomer from commercially available acrylamide, and polymerize it to form a polymer with weakened amidic resonance.
-This polymer will then be tested in individual transamidation reactions with a primary amine, hindered primary amine, secondary amine, non-polymerizable amine, alcohol, and amino acid.
-The resulting polymers will be characterized by 1H-NMR, 13C-NMR, SEC, TGA, and DSC.
-We anticipate that, because of the weakened amide bond, these transamidation reactions will proceed with full conversion in mild conditions.
-We expect this method of transamidation to provide a gateway for generating polymers that would be otherwise difficult or impossible to generate through radical polymerization alone.
-Thus, this strategy will open the door to the creation of unique and novel acrylamide-based polymers with an extensive variety of properties, functionalities, and characteristics.
+First, we synthesized a highly activated monomer from commercially available acrylamide, and polymerized it to form a polymer with weakened amidic resonance.
+This polymer was then tested in individual transamidation reactions with a variety of amines that range in nucleophilicity.
+The resulting polymers were characterized by 1H-NMR, 13C-NMR, SEC, TGA, and DSC.
+Overall, we observed that, because of the weakened amide bond, these reactions successfully produced their respective, transamidated polymer products with full conversion in mild conditions.
+This method of transamidation provides a more accessible route for generating polymers that would be otherwise difficult or impossible to generate through radical polymerization alone.
+Thus, this strategy opens the door to the synthesis of unique and novel acrylamide-based polymers with an extensive variety of functional uses, real-world application, and further potential benefits in materials such as copolymers, block polymers, and hydrogels.

 Home Institution: University of Texas Rio Grande Valley